Top 5 AWS Athena Best Practices: Performance & Cost Optimization

 What is AWS Athena used for?

-AWS Athena is a versatile tool that can be used in a variety of scenarios.
+AWS Athena is a versatile tool that can be used in diverse scenarios.
 One of the most significant benefits of using Athena is its ability to handle ad-hoc queries quickly and easily.
 This makes it ideal for organizations that need to analyze data on-the-fly, without the need for complex data preparation steps or data warehousing solutions.

 • Another common use case for Athena is log analysis.
 Athena can be used to analyze log data from web servers, applications, and other systems.